bruin-data/bruin/templates/gsheet-duckdb/README.md

 # Bruin - Shopify to DuckDB

-This pipeline is a simple example of a Bruin pipeline that copies data from Shopify to DuckDB.
+This pipeline is a simple example of a Bruin pipeline that copies data from GSheet to DuckDB.
 It demonstrates how to use the `bruin` CLI to build and run a pipeline.

 The pipeline includes two sample assets already:
 - `raw.shopify`: A simple ingestr asset that copies a table from Shopify to DuckDB